-For all other licenses, the license renewal date will change from October 31 to the last day of the licensee's birth month.
+The license renewal date is the last day of the licensee's birth month.
 This change will be phased in according to the accompanying "Birth month renewals" chart provided by the Minnesota Department of Commerce.

 Click here to find the MN Birth Month Renewal Chart.

 Classroom, online self study, Insurance company sponsored courses.